acts-project/acts/CONTRIBUTING.md

 ### <a name="apply-labels">Configuring your own PRs and PRs by people with read rights</a>

-* Check if the "request review" label is set (equivalent to WIP tag in title of a MR in Gitlab)
+* Check if the "request review" label is set, if it is a draft PR or if the title starts with WIP.
+The latter two are equivalent.
-* Check if the "triage" label is set and configure labels, assignees and milestone for those PR ** Needs at least label "bug", "improvement", "infrastructure" or "new feature"
+* Check if the "triage" label is set and configure labels, assignees and milestone for those PR **Needs at least label "bug", "improvement", "infrastructure" or "new feature"

 ### <a name="approving-a-pull-request">Approving a pull request</a>